Rigorous Honesty with an AA Sponsor

 A therapist’s view of addiction

 I want to share the following story before I tell you what I have learned about the importance of rigorous honesty with a sponsor in AA.
-When I was quite new in recovery, I went into group therapy with other alcoholics and addicts.
+When I was new in recovery, I went into group therapy with other alcoholics and addicts.

-The group facilitator was a therapist who worked at a 12 step rehab in London.
-Liz was well-liked and respected because she really cared about us and wanted to see us do well.
-One week in a group, she said something about honesty in relationships that really shocked me.
+The group facilitator was a therapist who worked at a 12-step rehab in London.
+Liz was well-liked and respected because she cared about us and wanted to see us do well.
+One week in group therapy, she said something about relationship honesty that shocked me.
 It has always stayed with me.

-She said that addiction to alcohol or any mood-altering substance is an “an attempt at a relationship” from a psychoanalytical perspective.
-She suggested that addicts and alcoholics are so ill-equipped to cope with honest and meaningful relationships, that they enter into a relationship with their drug of choice as a substitute for the real thing.
+She said that addiction to alcohol or any mood-altering substance, from a psychoanalytic perspective, is an “attempt at a relationship.”
+She suggested that addicts and alcoholics are not well equipped to cope with honest and meaningful relationships.
+Their addiction to alcohol and drugs is a substitute for a relationship.

-My way of dealing with life was to deny my pain and inner emptiness by becoming dependant on alcohol and drugs.
-At a very early age, I learned to lie to myself and everyone else to avoid facing myself.
-I learned that addiction itself is founded on dishonesty and denial were keeping me on the merry-go-round of relapse.
+My way of dealing with life was to deny my pain and inner emptiness by becoming dependent on alcohol and drugs.
+I learned to lie to myself and everyone else to avoid looking at myself.
+In recovery, I began to realize that dishonesty and denial were keeping me on the merry-go-round of relapse.

 Honesty with my sponsor

 Why was this relationship more honest than my relationships with all my other sponsors?
 There are two answers to that question.
-The first is that after years of relapse in AA, I was ready to seriously explore honesty and make every attempt to integrate it into my life and my relationships.
+The first is that after years of relapse in AA, I was ready to explore what honesty even was.
+I was ready to try to integrate it into my life and relationships.

-As his sponsee, I was like a seed that was planted in fertile soil.
-I was regularly watered in an atmosphere of unconditional positive regard.
+As his sponsee, I was like a seed planted in fertile soil.
+He provided an atmosphere of unconditional positive regard.
 My capacity to trust helped me be more honest.
 I grew and flourished into the person I was always meant to be.

 A template for future successful relationships

-My sponsor once told me that the level of honesty that was achieved in the sponsor/sponsee alliance could well be a template for all future successful relationships.
-The relationship with my current sponsor has been like a workshop in which I have learned what honesty is and how satisfying it can be.
-What was truly amazing was that he was absolutely correct.
-My relationship with him became the template for the success of all future relationships
+My sponsor once told me that the honesty achieved in the sponsor/sponsee alliance could be a template for successful future relationships.
+The relationship with my current sponsor has been like a workshop in which I have learned the value of honesty.
+What is truly wonderful is that he provided me with a template for the success of all future relationships.